wonkyum-kim/Operating_System_Concepts/chapter 2/HowToCompileKernelModuleInWnidows.md

 exit -> enter -> yes
 ```

-Finally, you can comple the kernel module.
+Finally, you can compile the kernel module.

 ```bash
 make